ChatDelta/ChatDelta/README.md

 # ChatDelta

 ChatDelta is a command line tool for connecting multiple AI APIs.
-It sends your prompt to ChatGPT, Gemini, and Claude, then asks Gemini to summarize the differences.
-The goal is to help you quickly see how various LLMs respond to the same question.
+It sends your prompt to ChatGPT, Gemini, and Claude, then asks Gemini to generate a concise summary of all the responses.
+The goal is to help you quickly connect with different LLMs using a single command.

 ## Features

 - Query ChatGPT, Gemini, and Claude with a single command
-- Summarize the differences between responses
+- Summarize the responses from each API
 - Optional logging of prompts and replies to a text file for later review
 - Simple configuration through environment variables
 - Written in idiomatic Rust with plentiful comments to encourage new contributors